First-year writing and Physical Education requirements

 - Writing 2-3 or 5 and Humanities 1 do not count towards Distributive or World Culture requirements.

-- First-year Seminars or Humanities 2 may serve as credits towards Distributive or World Culture requirements.
+- As of AY 21–22, First-year Seminars or Humanities 2 do not count towards Distributive or World Culture requirements.

 - Students are not eligible to participate in off-campus programs until they have satisfied the First-year Seminar requirement.